 4. Poison Oak, Ivy, Sumac

-Hydrocortisone cream for dogs is an effective medicine when it comes to specifically these issues as it doesn’t intend to treat but merely ease discomfort in the pet, therefore reducing or eliminating itching and allowing for a quicker recovery (20).
+Hydrocortisone cream for dogs is an effective medicine for specifically these issues.
+It doesn’t intend to treat but merely eases discomfort in the pet, reducing or eliminating itching and allowing for a quicker recovery (20).

 5. Addison’s Disease (Hypoadrenocorticism)